ReynaldoEllasoJr/FinalProject-TodoListApp/README.md

       Android, PC (Windows 10/11)

-  # You can view the whole code of our Project App is master branch
+  # You can view the whole code of our Project App in master branch